-Liquidity and Capital Resources as of December 31, 2021
+Liquidity and Capital Resources as of December 31, 2022

-Our cash net flow for the operating activities amounted to \$4,339 million for the year ended as of December 31, 2021.
-Such cash flow was mainly generated by the increase of working capital in inventories, accounts receivable and payments of profit tax.
+The cash net flow for the operation activities of the Company amounted to (\$1,744) million for the year ended as of December 31, 2022.
+Such cash flow was mainly generated for the increase of work capital in inventories, accounts receivable and payment of profit tax.

-The net cash generated in investment activities amounted to (\$5,657) million, mainly for the investment in fixed assets and investment in associated and joint business.
+Net cash generated in investment activities amounted to (\$3,789) million, mainly for the investment in fixed assets and investment in associated companies and joint business.

-The net cash used in financing activities during year ended as of December 31, 2021 amounted to (Ps.\$5,985) million mainly derived from issued senior note, received loan, payment of dividends, payment of interests, payment of loans and payment of lease.
+Net cash used in financing activities during the year ended as of December 31, 2022 amounted to (\$2,832) millions mainly derived for the payment of dividends, payment of interests and payment of lease.

-For year 2021, the increase in cash and cash equivalents amounted to Ps.\$4,666 million and the cash and cash equivalents as of the closing was Ps.\$12,791 million.
-Read the Company's Audited Financial Statements for better information on liquidity and our capital resources.
+For year 2022, decrease in cash and cash equivalents amounted to (\$8,365) million while the cash and cash equivalents as of the closing amounted to \$4,521 million.
+See the Audited Financial Statements of the Company for more information on the liquidity and the capital property of the Company.